-There is a very slight risk of developing blood clots in the legs, but much less than the risk during pregnancy.
-Among adolescent girls who do not take the Pill, 1-10 in 100,000 will develop blood clots each year.
-Among girls who take combined oral contraceptive pills, the risk increases 3-5 fold or to 5-50 per 100,000 per year.
-For women who are pregnant, the risk of developing blood clots is twice as high as Pill users and 4-10 fold compared to nonusers.
+There is a very slight risk of developing blood clots in the legs, but this risk is far less than the risk during pregnancy.
+Among teens who do not take the Pill, 1-10 in 100,000 will develop blood clots each year.
+Among teens who take combined oral contraceptive pills, the risk increases 3-5 fold or to 5-50 per 100,000 per year.
+For those who are pregnant, the risk of developing blood clots is twice as high as Pill users and 4-10 fold compared to nonusers.

-Is there any way my daughter can lower her risk of getting blood clots while taking the Pill?
+Is there any way my child can lower her risk of getting blood clots while taking the Pill?

-Make sure you let your daughter know (and her health care providers) if any of her blood relatives have had blood clots, especially when they were young (in their 20s, 30s, or 40s).
-There are other factors that can contribute to the likelihood of whether a teen or adult woman develops blood clots such as a diagnosis of Factor V Leiden, trauma, or surgery, being overweight and smoking.
+Make sure you let your child know (and their health care providers) if any of their blood relatives have had blood clots, especially when they were young (in their 20s, 30s, or 40s).
+There are other factors that can contribute to the likelihood of whether a teen develops blood clots such as a diagnosis of Factor V Leiden, trauma, or surgery, being overweight and smoking.

-If your daughter smokes, encourage her to quit.
-If she is planning a flight or long car ride (especially if 6-8 hours or longer), remind her to get up and walk around and drink lots of fluids to lessen the risk of blood clots.
-If she is having surgery (and will be immobilized and on bed rest for a period of time), talk to her health care provider about whether she should go off the Pill 3-4 weeks before the surgery.
+If your child smokes, encourage them to quit.
+If they are planning a flight or long car ride (especially if 6-8 hours or longer), remind them to get up and walk around and drink lots of fluids to lessen the risk of blood clots.
+If they are having surgery (and will be immobilized and on bed rest for a period of time), talk to their health care provider about whether they should go off the Pill 3-4 weeks before the surgery.

 Does the birth control pill cause heart attacks or strokes?

-There is no increase in the risk of heart attack or stroke in healthy young women who take birth control pills and don’t smoke.
-If your daughter is a smoker, encourage her to quit smoking.
-She can still take the Pill if she smokes, but if she quits smoking, she’ll be healthier for life and her risks from taking the Pill will be less.
+There is no significant increase in the risk of heart attack or stroke in healthy teens who take birth control pills and don’t smoke.
+If your child is a smoker, encourage them to quit smoking.
+They can still take the Pill if they smoke, but if they quit smoking, they’ll be healthier for life and their risks from taking the Pill will be less.

 Does the birth control pill cause cancer?

 The truth is that the Pill actually protects against cancer of the ovaries and cancer of the lining of the uterus.
-A woman is half as likely to get cancer of the uterus or ovaries if she has taken birth control pills.
+A teen is half as likely to get cancer of the uterus or ovaries if they have taken birth control pills.
 Most experts believe that taking the Pill does not cause any increased risk of getting breast cancer.
-Even girls with a family history of breast cancer can take the Pill.
+Even teens with a family history of breast cancer can take the Pill.